A System Parameterization for Direct Data-Driven Estimator Synthesis: ESTIMATOR DESIGN

 then an estimator as in \eqref{eq:Est:Estimator} achieves an $\mathcal{H}_\infty$-norm smaller than $\gamma$, if the following \ac{QMI} is satisfied

 with $\mathbf{X} \succ 0$ and

 The corresponding estimator can be computed as

-\end{theorem} \begin{proof} Since the estimator synthesis is rather well established in literature and for space reasons, we give only a sketch of the proof.
-For more details see \cite{Weiland1994, Scherer2008, Geromel1999,Geromel2001}.
-According to \cite[Corollary 3.1]{Holicki2023}, it's possible to determine an upper bound $\gamma$ of the $\mathcal{H}_\infty$-norm, if the following \ac{QMI}
+\end{theorem} \begin{proof} Since the estimator synthesis is rather well established in literature, and for space reasons, we give only a sketch of the proof.
+For more details, see \cite{Weiland1994, Scherer2008, Geromel1999}.
+According to \cite[Corollary 3.1]{Holicki2023}, it is possible to determine an upper bound $\gamma$ of the $\mathcal{H}_\infty$-norm, if the following \ac{QMI}

 is satisfied with $\mathcal{X}\succ0$.
-Next, we apply the following transformation on the closed loop including estimator to convexify the problem \cite[Theorem 4.2]{Weiland1994}
+Next, we apply the following transformation on the closed loop including the estimator to convexify the problem \cite[Theorem 4.2]{Weiland1994}

 After applying the congruence transformations $\mathrm{diag}(\hat{Y}^{-1},I,I,I)$ and $\mathrm{diag}(\hat{Y}^{-1},I)$ and defining the new variables $Y = \hat{Y}^{-1}$, $K=\hat{K}Y$ and $M=\hat{M}Y$, we arrive at the corresponding equations. \end{proof}